-Health Hazards SEP inspections will be generated through accidents, complaints, referrals, and General Industry programmed criteria in both construction and general industry.
+Health Hazards SEP inspections will be generated through accidents, complaints, referrals, and general industry programmed criteria in both construction and general industry.
 Sources of assignments may include the following:

 1. Imminent Danger, Fatality, Referrals and Complaints. - a.
-Reports of imminent danger, fatality/ catastrophe reports, formal / non-formal complaints, and safety and health referrals from other federal, state, county and city agencies, media reports, reports for physicians, hospitals, or other medical clinics and reports from the general public will be investigated by the field office. - b.
-The discovery of worksites may be the result of a specific search to find this type of operation, at the discretion of the Bureau Chief.
-Although sightings will be those that normally occur during the course of travel during duty or non-duty hours, policy may provide that the District Supervisor may also investigate areas of high construction activity to identify potential work sites. - c.
+Reports of imminent danger, fatality/ catastrophe reports, formal and non-formal complaints, and safety and health referrals from other federal, state, county and city agencies, media reports, reports from physicians, hospitals, or other medical clinics and reports from the general public will be investigated by the field office. - b.
+The discovery of worksites may be the result of a specific search to find this type of operation at the discretion of the compliance bureau chief.
+Although sightings will be those that normally occur during the course of travel during duty or non-duty hours, policy may provide that the district supervisor may also investigate areas of high construction activity to identify potential work sites. - c.
 In case of denial of entry, the field office will maintain documentation of the event leading up to the observation. - d.
 Sources for contractors involved in lead, crystalline silica, or asbestos related work may also be obtained from a variety of sources including the following: - o Federal or State Department of Transportation contacts (bridge contracts). - o Construction reports. - o State and local building permits.
 2. Referrals by Compliance Safety and Health Officers (CSHOs). - a.
-An effort will be made to determine when activities involve worker exposure to hazards associated with health hazards including lead, crystalline silica, asbestos, styrene, and isocyanates.
-All compliance personnel will be instructed to look for activities where lead, crystalline silica, asbestos, styrene, and isocyanates may be present. - b.
-Any observation of an operation where the potential for lead, crystalline silica, asbestos, styrene, and isocyanate exposures exists will be handled as follows: - i.
-When a CSHO observes or receives information about potential lead, crystalline silica, asbestos, styrene, and isocyanate exposure, regardless of whether or not a violation is observed, through complaints, referrals, or reports from members of the general public, the CSHO will: - A. Document the status and condition of the work operation, noting any serious hazards. - B. Document the name, address and location of the worksite and the employer(s) performing the operation. - C. Provide the appropriate District Supervisor with the information. - ii.
-Based upon the information provided, all potential lead, crystalline silica, asbestos, styrene, and isocyanate work sites brought to the attention of the District Office will be inspected as follows: - A. If the worksite has been inspected within the last 30 days, the results of the inspection will be considered along with the current worksite observations in determining whether or not an inspection is to be conducted. - B. If the lead, crystalline silica, asbestos, styrene, or isocyanate-related work were not in progress during the previous visit to the site but are currently in progress, an inspection will be opened. - C. If the lead, crystalline silica, asbestos, styrene, or isocyanate-related work were in progress and evaluated during the previous inspection, a new inspection will be opened only if apparent serious violations are present or can reasonably be expected at the site.
+An effort will be made to determine when activities involve worker exposure to hazards associated with health hazards including lead, chromium (VI), crystalline silica, asbestos, and isocyanates.
+All compliance personnel will be instructed to look for activities where lead, crystalline silica, asbestos, and isocyanates may be present. - b.
+Any observation of an operation where the potential for lead, chromium (VI), crystalline silica, asbestos, and isocyanate exposures exists will be handled as follows: - i.
+When a CSHO observes or receives information about potential lead, chromium (VI), crystalline silica, asbestos, and isocyanate exposure, regardless of whether or not a violation is observed, through complaints, referrals, or reports from members of the general public, the CSHO will:

+- A. Document the status and condition of the work operation, noting any serious hazards. - B. Document the name, address and location of the worksite and the employer(s) performing the operation. - C. Provide the appropriate district supervisor with the information.

-- iii.
-If the worksite has not been inspected within the previous 30 days, an inspection will be conducted unless it is apparent that workers are not exposed to lead, crystalline silica, asbestos, styrene, or isocyanates.
+- ii.
+Based upon the information provided, all potential lead, chromium (VI), crystalline silica, asbestos, and isocyanate work sites brought to the attention of the district office will be inspected as follows: - A. If the worksite has been inspected within the last 30 days, the results of the inspection will be considered along with the current worksite observations in determining whether or not an inspection is to be conducted. - B. If work involving exposure to lead, chromium (VI), crystalline silica, asbestos, or isocyanate-related was not in progress during the previous visit to the site but are currently in progress, an inspection will be opened. - C. If work involving exposure to lead, chromium (VI), crystalline silica, asbestos, or isocyanate-related was in progress and evaluated during the previous inspection, a new inspection will be opened only if apparent serious violations are present or can reasonably be expected at the site. - iii.
+If the worksite has not been inspected within the previous 30 days, an inspection will be conducted unless it is apparent that workers are not exposed to lead, chromium (VI), crystalline silica, asbestos, or isocyanates.